kubevault/kubevault/docs/concepts/secret-engine-crds/secret-access-request.md

 ```

-  It has following field:
-  - `conditions[].type` : Specifies request approval state.
-Supported type: `Approved` and `Denied`.
-  - `conditions[].reason` : Specifies brief reason for the request state.
-  - `conditions[].message` : Specifies human-readable message with details about the request state.
-  - `conditions[].observerGeneration`: Specifies ObserverGeneration for the request state.

-> Note: AWS credential will be issued if `conditions[].type` is `Approved`.
+> Note: Credential will be issued only if the `status.phase` is `Approved`.
 Otherwise, the KubeVault operator will not issue any credentials.